Brand identity and influencer marketing strategy for clothing brands

 Let me start with why it goes wrong, because the patterns are consistent:

 Wrong timing.
-Sending product to an influencer when you're not ready to sell — before your website is clean, before your inventory is stocked, before your checkout works — is wasted even if the post performs.
+Sending product to an influencer when you're not ready to sell, before your website is clean, before your inventory is stocked, before your checkout works and is wasted even if the post performs.
 Have everything ready to receive traffic before you activate influencer partnerships.

 Inauthentic fit.
 Nothing kills a clothing brand partnership faster than a creator who clearly doesn't actually wear the brand.
 Their audience can tell.
 A fashion influencer posting about combat sports gear when they've never trained a day in their life lands with all the authenticity of a pharmaceutical ad.
 Fit matters more than size.